Back

 You’ll pay a monthly premium for Medicare Part B. That price varies based on things like your marital status and income.

-What Part A and Part B Don’t Cover
+What Part A And Part B Don’t Cover

 While Original Medicare might cover the majority of your healthcare needs, it’s important to factor in what it won’t cover before you enroll.
 Those things include: